 The Jews didn’t know time was about to change.
 The beginning of year 1 AD (Anno Domini) later called CE was at their elbows.
 While the Jews read their prophesies, while they prayed in their hypnotic, nodding style, while they discussed their Biblical Deliverers, while they kept their dietary rules, while they dressed as instructed, while they searched the sky for their coming poet, warrior king who would be like David had been they missed it!

 It was in their very own writings so well worn from their reading.
-While they read the prophet (Dan.
+While they read the prophet Daniel (Dan.
 9:25-26 keyword: Messiah- defined- anointed king and/or priest) (V.26) “Messiah shall be cut off, but not for himself:” and waited for Messiah they missed it.